leschzinerlab/Motion-correction/README.md

 As the program is currently written, it will normalize and align UN-normalized movies that were collected using Leginon.
 This means that it expects the following inputs:

-* Movies with the extension '.frames.mrcs'
+* Movies with the extension '.mrcs'
 * Gain reference '.mrc' file that has the same dimensions as the movies

 ### Running the program